wschpero/statastates/README.md

 ### Using statastates

 statastates is pretty easy to use.
-Just run the command and include the relevant option, which is contingent on whether you would like to merge using the two-letter state abbreviation, FIPS code, name or ICPSR code.
+Just run the command and include the relevant option, which is contingent on whether you would like to merge using the two-letter state abbreviation, FIPS code, name, or ICPSR code.

 For example, if you have the state abbreviations in your dataset under the variable "state" and want to merge state FIPS codes and names using that variable, enter the following: